Then

 The other side effect of this curation of what users see is the creation of closed ideology echo chambers; online spaces of ideological homogeneity.
 The equivalent of shouting into a room and having your own opinion shouted right back.
 These spaces can encourage extreme views, with little analysis of those views, when used without caution.

 We are being digitally herded into camps of thought, massaged into rubbing up against one another in just the right way to create profit for someone.
-But the side effect of that is a dearth of cross pollenation of ideas.
+But the side effect of that is a dearth of cross pollination of ideas.
 A uniformity of identities and a drawing of hard lines of battle that two opposing sides can line up along.

 It encourages a kind of us and them mentality that is easy to get sucked up into, and engaging with only seems to make the problem worse.
 It feels like a situation that could easily be used against us.
 I can think of one particularly bitter argument about a pressing but incredibly abstract concept that people barely understood tear that has drawn such a division.
 I wonder how that time could have been better spent.